Deep Learning Methods for Calibrated Photometric Stereo and Beyond

 Furthermore, some recent models discarded the first 20 images of “Bear” in testing (\emph{i.e.}, tested with the remaining 76 images) because the first 20 images are photometrically inconsistent in the belly region \cite{ikehata2018cnn}.
-For these methods, we tabulate both the results of ``Bear'' input with 76 images and 96 images, denoted as ``Bear-76'' (marked with yellow) and ``Bear'', respectively.
-For a fair comparison, the average MAE of these ten objects uses the result of ``Bear'' rather than ``Bear-76''.
-Since parallel white lights were used in the DiLiGenT benchmark \cite{shi2019benchmark}, we can only evaluate the methods for calibrated and un-calibrated photometric stereos, ignoring methods for near-field light, general light, and color light.
+For these methods, we tabulate both the results of ``Bear'' input with 76 images and 96 images, denoted as ``Bear-76'' and ``Bear'', respectively.
+For a fair comparison, the average MAE of these ten objects uses the result of Bear rather than Bear-76, except for IS22 \cite{ikehata2022does} and LL22a \cite{li2022neural}, which only report the Bear-76 results.
+Additionally, SPS-Net \cite{liu2020sps} discards the results of Bear; therefore, we can only calculate the average MAE via the remaining nine objects.
+Since only parallel white lights were used in the DiLiGenT benchmark \cite{shi2019benchmark}, we can only evaluate the methods for calibrated and un-calibrated photometric stereos, ignoring methods for near-field light, general light, and color light.

-Similarly, we review the performance of these calibrated deep learning-based photometric stereo methods in the sparse condition (10 input images) tabulated in Table \ref{benchsparse}.
-Note that not all the methods report the results under 10 input images, and some methods only provide the sparse condition without dense input, such as PS-Transform \cite{ikehata2021ps}.